 6.8 Unauthorized Recordings

-Any unauthorized filming or sound recording of face-to-face, phone communication, or meetings are prohibited without the prior agreement and knowledge of all parties involved.
+Any unauthorized filming or sound recording of face-to-face, phone communication, or meetings is prohibited without the prior agreement and knowledge of all parties involved.

 6.9 Deliberate Damage